November 22, 2024

-Your orchid stem turning yellow can be worrying.
+Your orchids stem turning yellow can be worrying.
 It certainly doesn’t look healthy!
 And isn’t a good sign.

-There are many reasons an orchids stem can start to yellow.
-Thankfully very few of them are terminal, and switching things up a little will likely bring your orchid back to health.
+There are a fair few reasons an orchid stem can start to turn yellow.
+Thankfully very few of them are likely to kill your orchid.
+And if you changed things up a bit there’s a good chance you can bring your orchid back to health.

-So lets take a look at the most common reasons behind this issue and how to address it effectively.
+So let’s take a look at the most common reasons behind this issue and how to solve what’s behind it.

 1. Natural Aging Process